Days With My Father

 My Mum died suddenly on September 4th, 2006

-I took him to my mother’s funeral, and to the burial, but when we got home, he’d keep asking me every 15 minutes where my mother was.
-I had to explain over and over again, that she had died, and we’d been to her funeral.
+I took him to my mother’s funeral, and to the burial, but when we got home, he’d ask me every 15 minutes where my mother was.
+I’d explain carefully that she had died, and we’d been to her funeral.

 Why had no-one told him?

 Why hadn’t I taken him to the funeral?